Chief Marin: Biography

 Marin first appears in the historical record on March 7, 1801, when he was baptized as Marino at Mission San Francisco de Asís, and also married on the same day to Marina Mottiqui.
 The recorder wrote in the baptismal register that he was about twenty years old ("como de 20"), that his native name was Huicmuse and that he came from the Huimen local tribe.
 The identities of his parents were not provided, typical of Franciscan baptismal entries for adult Indians.

 The young man's new wife Marina died the next year on July 17, 1802.
 He subsequently remarried to a woman named Dona (or Doda) on Sept 26, 1802, at the same mission.
 She died August 10, 1817.
-His third and final recorded marriage was to Juana, in the same mission, August 28, 1816.
+His third and final recorded marriage was to Juana, in the same mission, and records show she was baptized on August 28, 1816.

 In subsequent mission records, the Chief appeared as a godparent, a parent (once, a son died at birth), and a widower in the death records of his wives.
 His name was spelled variously Marin or Marino.

 General Vallejo gave Marin very early credence in 1850 as the "great chief of the tribe Licatiut", and the one the County of Marin is named after.
 Vallejo headed the committee that named the counties.
 He commented in a semi-historical report on the origins of County names to the first California State Legislature in 1850: